Frequently Asked Questions

 “Example: You ordered 3 Rhode Islands & 15 Delawares.
 We guarantee that 18 chicks arrive alive, not necessarily that you will get 3 Rhode Islands alive.
 If you lose a Rhode Island Red but still received 18 total chicks (because of the extras that were sent), we will not refund or replace that 1 Rhode Island Red.“

 A. Unfortunately, We do not have a Storefront so we do not offer Local Pick Ups.
 We use a nationwide network of private breeders and hatcheries to offer a wide selection of poultry.
-We would be happy to arrange a shipment directly to your local post office.Q.
-WILL I GET TRACKING INFORMATION WHEN MY ORDER SHIPS?
+We would be happy to arrange a shipment directly to your local post office.

-A. Hatch Day is an extremely busy day for our breeders.
-Generally we don’t hear from them regarding orders and shipments unless there’s a problem.
-We will send you shipping confirmation (including tracking when available) by mid-day the day after shipment.
-Thank you for your patience and understanding.Q.
-WHAT IS MAREK’S DISEASE?
-‘DO I VACCINATE?
+A. Hatch Day is an extremely busy day for our Hatchery.
+Generally we don’t hear from our packers regarding orders and shipments unless there’s a problem.
+We will send you shipping confirmation (including tracking when available) by end-of-day the day your order ships out or early the following morning.
+Thank you for your patience and understanding.

 A. Marek’s Disease is a common viral disease that affects chickens.
 People who already have a backyard flock can assume their chickens have it.
 Some birds never develop the symptoms, but still carry the disease and can infect others.
 People with a few pet chickens may not think they need to have their chicks vaccinated, but to insure the best prognosis for chickens, buyers should consider it.